Here’s your complete guide on how to earn and find success as a freelance writer in India

 Making A Rate Card

 I was late to the party and only made my rate card this year, but it is important to do this from the start and stick to it.
 It’s also easy to respond to clients and potential projects if you already have a rate card.

 Of course, each project differs and you need to leave room for negotiations, but it’s good to have a general rate so you at least know where to start.
-If you are just starting out, talk to a senior freelancer and ask them if the rates you are asking for are good enough, or if you need to make some changes.
+If you are just starting out, talk to a senior freelancer and ask them if the rates you are asking for are good enough, or if you need to make some change

-What Skills Do You Need To Become A Freelance Content Writer
+Skills required to Become Freelance Content Writer